cideM/blog/content/blog/unliftio/index.md

                 -- the original `foo`.
 We didn't have to -- reimplement anything

--- Or alternatively
-foo2' func = withRunInIO $ \runInIO -> foo (runInIO . func)
+-- Or alternatively and more concisely foo2' func = withRunInIO $ \runInIO -> foo (runInIO . func)
 ```

 Both versions of `foo2` work. `unliftIO` temporarily translates back from `m a` to `IO a` so that we can utilize our `ReaderT` but inside a function expecting plain `IO ()`.
-In that sense the name "unlift" is quite fitting since it's the opposite of lift.
+In that sense the name "unlift" is quite fitting since it's the opposite of lifting.

 What made me scratch my head a little was where `runInIO` and `u` came from, and so that's what this post is exploring.